ajvondrak/soapbox/_posts/2020-05-02-unweaving-the-rainbow.md

+---
+layout: post
-# Classes and Inheritance: Unweaving the Rainbow
+title: "Classes & Inheritance: Unweaving the Rainbow"
+---

 > Philosophy will clip an Angel's wings,
 > Conquer all mysteries by rule and line,